 It’s a wonderful thing to observe the night sky.
-Whether with binoculars, small telescope or smart telescope.
-This is your opportunity to be wowed and amazed at the wonders in the night sky.
+This guide will help you do that with binoculars or a small telescope.
+Allow yourself to be amazed at the wonders in the night sky.
 This page is a good STARTING POINT to begin that journey.
 The following deep space objects are the easiest to observe.

 13 Galaxies and 6 Nebulae